Maryland QB Taulia Tagovailoa shows his poise and growth in win at Illinois

 “I feel like I am getting better at it, making my decisions,” Tagovailoa said.
 “I’ve just got to continue to keep working.”

-A marathon of conference matchups still lie ahead for Tagovailoa, and those tests will be more telling.
-But his poise under pressure in his first road game as a starter in front of a crowd helped launch Maryland to a 3-0 start for the first time since 2016.
+A marathon of conference matchups still lies ahead for Tagovailoa, and those tests will be more telling.
+But his poise under pressure in his first road game as a starter in front of a crowd helped launch Maryland to its first 3-0 start since 2016.
 Bowl eligibility seems to be obtainable for this roster of players who have never reached the postseason during their Maryland careers.

 Through the past three weeks, Tagovailoa has proved how much he’s developed in a year.
 He stands at the heart of Locksley’s effort to rejuvenate this program, and now those final two drives in the win at Illinois provide another piece of assurance that the plan is working.